-Figure 34.
-Daily average turbidity, winters of 2007 - 2013 on Salmon River (SA).
+Figure 33.
+Daily average turbidity, winters of 2007 - 2014 on Salmon River (SA).

-Major Tributary Conclusions from Datasonde Data 2013: Water temperature differed among sites during the beginning of summer more likely due to sub basin hydrology differences (snow melt vs spring fed) and differed less once in stream flows dropped and air temperature became the dominant controlling factor.
+Major Tributary Conclusions from Datasonde Data 2014: Water temperature differed among sites during the beginning of summer more likely due to sub basin hydrology differences (snow melt vs spring fed) and differed less once in stream flows dropped and air temperature became the dominant controlling factor.
 This trend has been recorded annually for the past five years.
-Dissolved oxygen levels in the lower Salmon were the worst recorded among the three major tributaries for 2013, this drop corresponds with the Salmon's highest water temperature readings indicating the rivers decreased ability to hold oxygen with increased water temperature.
+Dissolved oxygen levels in the lower Salmon were the worst recorded among the three major tributaries for 2014, this drop corresponds with the Salmon's highest water temperature readings indicating the rivers decreased ability to hold oxygen with increased water temperature.
 Dissolved oxygen levels in the lower Salmon did not meet the Salmon River Basin Plan water quality objective of 9mg/L for a large portion of the sampling season, July through September.
-This timeframe corresponds with large diurnal pH swings indicting photo-respiration was impacting water quality in 2013.
-The pH in the Shasta and Scott River were high in 2013 compared to the Salmon; but average when compared to there own five year trends.
+This timeframe corresponds with large diurnal pH swings indicting photo-respiration was impacting water quality in 2014.
+The pH in the Shasta, Salmon and Scott River were high in 2014 compared to their own six year trends.